-Rowdy Koln fans clash outside stadium, delaying Europa game against Arsenal for an hour
+Rowdy Koln fans clash outside Arsenal stadium, delaying Europa match for an hour

 — Joe Prince-Wright (@JPW_NBCSports) September 14, 2017

-Police said despite the crowd size, they made no arrests during the march.
+Police said, despite the crowd size, they made no arrests during the march.

 “They did throw bottles and let off flares, but there was no significant disorder, police were on scene and there have been no arrests,” a police spokesman told the Telegraph.